Updated March 30, 2020 at 6:02 am

 #6: Pinterest Picks

-But, I have seen boards get out of hand without realistic expectations of what's possible.
-Don't bring a board with 100 photos on it and say, "It's okay if we don't do all of these - I just want a few."
+As a photojournalist, I prefer to capture the day as it unfolds, but I am also totally down to capture your Pinterest faves!
+But be careful about bringing a Pinterest a board with 100 photos on it and saying, "It's okay if we don't do all of these - I just want a few."
 That means having to scroll through and making last-minute decisions on your wedding day.
-Want to know my overall mantra to take away from this entire post?
 The less last-minute wedding day decisions, the better!

-Re-organize your Pinterest board into the following categories (and add me as a collaborator!):
+If you have a large Pinterest board of must-haves, re-organize your Pinterest board into the following categories (and add me as a collaborator):

 Bridal Prep, Groom Prep, Ceremony, Family Portraits, Wedding Party Portraits (only fully dressed - pajama pics go into the Prep category), Couple's Portraits, Reception, and Night Photos

-You may not have pins (or plans) for all these categories - but for the rest, it's best to have them as organized as possible, in the order of your wedding day.
+You may not have pins (or plans) for all these categories - but for what you do, it's best to have them as organized as possible, in the order of your wedding day.
 And, schedule at least three to five minutes for every moment you've saved (I'm calling them moments, rather than shots)..
 So, that means you should to pick only your favorites, the ones you know you want to do, 100%.
 Lastly, share the board (or moments list) with your maid of honor, sister, or someone who can look at it to tell you what's next, and when.
-I don't like to stop shooting to look at boards and lists myself; I don't want to miss the first look with Dad, or some other very important moment - plus, if /i'm directing your day, I'm not capturing the authentic you - so it's best put someone else in charge of your board or list, if you have one.
-That can be the same person that you put in charge of your family photo list, if you want (they're called 'maids for a reason, right?).

 Day-Of: Getting Ready